Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Zero-temperature phases of the dual XY model

 Since the (rotated) Kramers-Wannier transformation maps the Hamiltonian~\eqref{eq:dual_xy} of the dual XY model into the Hamiltonian~\eqref{eq:XY_model} of the XY model, we can immediately infer that the model is noncritical for $|J_x|\neq |J_y|$ and critical for $|J_x|=|J_y|$.

-For $|J_y|<|J_x|$ it should thus be possible to connect smoothly the ground state(s) of the model to the one(s) at the classical point $J_y=0$, above which there is a finite energy gap from the first excited state(s) in the thermodynamic limit.
-It is easy to see that at the classical point the ground states exhibit magnetic order with translational invariance under a shift by one or several sites in the bulk, the simplest being the ferromagnetic ground state $\otimes_j\ket{\leftarrow}_j$ for $J_x<0$ (and the one related by the spin flip symmetry).
+For $|J_y|<|J_x|$ it should thus be possible to connect smoothly the ground state(s) of the model to the one(s) at the classical point $J_y=0$ \be \bs H(J_x,0)=J_x\sum_\ell\bs\sigma_{\ell-1}^x\bs\sigma_{\ell+1}^x\, , \ee above which there is a finite energy gap to the first excited state(s) in the thermodynamic limit.
+It is easy to see that this smooth connection selects a ground state of the classical point exhibiting magnetic order with translational invariance under a shift by one or several sites in the bulk, the simplest being the ferromagnetic ground state $\otimes_j\ket{\leftarrow}_j$ for $J_x<0$ (and the one related by the spin flip symmetry).
 A symmetry breaking field \cite{Beekman2019An} can then select a ground state with a particular pattern of the magnetic order and we are in the standard Landau phase.
-Note that, besides symmetry breaking, there could be other ambiguities in the zero temperature limit.
-For example, for $J_y>0$, imposing periodic boundary conditions on a chain with an odd number of sites frustrates the system, with consequences on the properties of the state that survive the thermodynamic limit \cite{Maric2020NJP,Maric2022PRB,Maric2020CP}.
+Specifically and just for the sake of an example, the symmetry breaking states of $\bs H(J_x,0)$ with clustering properties are mapped into the analogues with $J_y\neq 0$ (and $|J_y|<|J_x|$) by the transformation $e^{-i \bs W}$, where $\bs W$ is a dual generalised XY model --- Section~\ref{ss:dualgenXY} and Appendix~\ref{Appendix Correlation matrix} --- characterised by the symbol \be W(p)= -\frac{1}{2}\arctan\frac{2J_y\tan p}{J_x+J_y+(J_x-J_y)\tan^2 p}\sigma^z\, . \ee